 By the 1921-1922 winter season, it was the Boston home of Loris Almy Miller, a bond broker, and his wife Madeleine (Tinkham) Miller.
-They also maintained a residence in Chicago, where Loris Miller was born and raised
+They previously had lived in Winchester and, before that, in Chicago, where they continued to maintain a home.

 On January 24, 1924, the basement of the house was damaged by a fire caused by defective wiring.

 In about 1937, Loris Miller moved to Chicago.
 Madeleine Miller continued to live at 369 Marlborough, but was enumerated with him in the 1940 US Census, living with him in Chicago with his mother, Matilda (Smith) Miller, the widow of Charles Kingsbury Miller, who had died in January of 1939.

 Madeleine Miller continued to also maintain her residence at 369 Marlborough and, from about 1940, was joined there by her unmarried brother, George Holden Tinkham.
 He previously had lived at 326 Commonwealth.
 He was a lawyer and US Congressman, and also maintained a home in Washington DC.
 He did not seek reelection in 1942, and retired from legal practice at about that time.